 When Do We Meet?

-The Council generally meets once monthly on Thursdays at 7:45 p.m. in a meeting room at Village Hall.
+The Council generally meets once a month on Wednesdays at 7:45 p.m. in a meeting room at Village Hall.
 CAC meetings are open to the public and anyone is welcome to attend with the understanding that guests can speak only when invited to do so.